Anomalous Hall effect in the antiferromagnetic Weyl semimetal SmAlSi

-For magnetic materials, the Hall conductivity sums up two contributions, if the topological spin texture is not considered - the ordinary Hall effect $\sigma^{N}$, and the AHE $\sigma^{A}$ \cite{Nagaosa2010}:
+For magnetic materials, the Hall conductivity sums up two contributions, if the topological spin texture is not considered: the ordinary Hall effect $\sigma^{N}$, and the AHE $\sigma^{A}$ \cite{Nagaosa2010}:

-where the AHE is proportional to the magnetization M $\sigma^{A}_{zx}=S_HM$ (with $S_H$ a scaling factor).
-Assuming the linear field dependence of the Hall resistivity, and a small Hall angle ($\rho_{xz}~<<~\rho_{zz}$), the measured Hall resistivity $\rho_{xz}$ can be derived from eq.
-(1) as:
+where the AHE is proportional to the magnetization M $\sigma^{A}_{xz}=S_HM$.
+Assuming the linear field dependence of the Hall resistivity, and a small Hall angle ($\rho_{xz}~<<~\rho_{zz}$), the measured Hall resistivity $\rho_{xz}$ can be written as: